OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 ## Environment and Target Tag usage differences \{#environment-and-role-usage-differences}

-Environments are designed as a macro grouping of deployment targets meant for use across multiple projects, library sets, and more.
+Environments are designed as a macro grouping of deployment targets meant for use across multiple projects, variable sets, and more.
 Below is a list of items where environments are used:

 - Lifecycles
 - Project Variable scoping
-- Library Set Variable scoping
+- Variable Set Variable scoping
 - Log filtering
 - Tenant variable scoping
 - Accounts